Marian Anderson: Early life and education

 When Anderson was 12, her father received a head injury while working at the Reading Terminal before Christmas 1909.
-Soon afterwards her father died, following heart failure.
+Soon afterwards, her father died following heart failure.
 He was 37 years old.
 Marian and her family moved into the home of her father's parents, Benjamin and Isabella Anderson.
-Her grandfather had been born a slave and had been emancipated in the 1860s.
-He relocated to South Philadelphia, the first of his family to do so.
-When Anderson moved into his home, the two became very close, but he died just a year after the family moved in.
+Her grandfather had been born a slave and was emancipated in the 1860s.
+He relocated to South Philadelphia, the first person in his family to do so.
+When Anderson moved into his home, the two became very close, but he died just a year after the family moved there.

 Anderson attended Stanton Grammar School, graduating in 1912.
-Her family could not pay for any music lessons or high school.
-Still, Anderson continued to perform wherever she could and learn from anyone who was willing to teach her.
-Throughout her teenage years, she remained active in her church's musical activities, now heavily involved in the adult choir.
-She became a member of the Baptists' Young People's Union and the Camp Fire Girls, which provided her with some limited musical opportunities.
+Although her family could not pay for any music lessons or high school, Anderson continued to perform wherever she could and learn from anyone willing to teach her.
+Throughout her teenage years, she remained active in her church's musical activities and was now involved heavily in the adult choir.
+She became a member of the Baptists' Young People's Union and the Camp Fire Girls, which provided her with some, though limited, musical opportunities.
 Eventually, the People's Chorus of Philadelphia and the pastor of her church, Reverend Wesley Parks, along with other leaders of the black community, raised the money she needed to get singing lessons with Mary Saunders Patterson and to attend South Philadelphia High School, from which she graduated in 1921.

-After high school, Anderson applied to an all-white music school, the Philadelphia Musical Academy (now University of the Arts School of Music), but was turned away because she was black.
-The woman working the admissions counter replied, "We don't take colored" when she tried to apply.
 Undaunted, Anderson pursued studies privately in her native city through the continued support of the Philadelphia black community, first with Agnes Reifsnyder, then Giuseppe Boghetti.
 She met Boghetti through the principal of her high school.
 Anderson auditioned for him by singing "Deep River"; he was immediately brought to tears.
 Boghetti scheduled a recital of English, Russian, Italian and German music at The Town Hall in New York City in April 1924; it took place in an almost empty hall and received poor reviews.

-In 1923 she made two recordings, "Deep River" and "My Way's Cloudy" for the Victor company.
+In 1923, Anderson made her first recordings for the Victor Talking Machine Company in Camden, New Jersey.

 Early career

 In 1925, Anderson got her first big break at a singing competition sponsored by the New York Philharmonic.
-As the winner, she got to perform in concert with the orchestra on August 26, 1925, a performance that scored immediate success with both the audience and music critics.
+As the winner, she performed in concert with the orchestra on August 26, 1925, a performance that scored immediate success with both the audience and music critics.
 Anderson continued her studies with Frank La Forge in New York.
-During this time, Arthur Judson became her manager.
-They met through the New York Philharmonic.
+During this time, Arthur Judson, director of the New York Philharmonic, became her manager.
 Over the next several years, she made a number of concert appearances in the United States, but racial prejudice prevented her career from gaining momentum.
-Her first performance at Carnegie Hall was in 1928.
+In 1928, she made her first performance at Carnegie Hall.